Ukraine will be ‘in strongest position’ before Trump takes office, say UK and France

 He has promised to end the war immediately when he returns to the White House, leading to fears he will negotiate a deal that would see Ukraine give up land to Russia in what Putin could present as a win.

-Meanwhile on Sunday, Mr Trump’s eldest son, Donald Trump Jr, mocked Ukrainian president Volodymyr Zelensky in a social media tirade, suggesting that Ukraine’s military aid budget was about to be abolished.
+Meanwhile, on Sunday, Mr Trump’s eldest son, Donald Trump Jr, mocked Mr Zelensky in a social media tirade, suggesting that Ukraine’s military aid budget was about to be abolished.

 He told Sky News on Monday that the president-elect “recognises that countries get security through strength, just as alliances like Nato do”, as well as stressing that America’s determination to support Ukraine in its campaign against Russia is “just as strong” as before voters in the US went to the polls.